 Why it’s here: 7 year warranty, 3 years free servicing, excellent four-wheel drive system, sharp presentation inside and out

 Like the X-Terrain the Triton GSR offers the top range model at under $60k.
 In this instance, the Triton also has a five-star ANCAP rating, though it doesn’t have the same level of safety technology found in the Isuzu.
 It does have a competent 2.4-litre turbo diesel engine and the Super Select II 4×4 system with centre and rear diff locks is one of the best in the segment.

-Why it’s here: Powerful V6 with heaps of grunt, nice interior layout, full-time four-wheel drive
+Why it’s here: Powerful V6 with heaps of grunt, nice interior layout, full-time four-wheel drive, sharp driveaway price

-Sure, it’s even older than the Navara but VW’s Amarok was ahead of its time when it launched with passenger car comforts in the cabin and sharp handling.
+Sure, it’s the oldest model here, but VW’s Amarok was ahead of its time when it launched with passenger car comforts in the cabin and sharp handling.
 This was bolstered by it being the only V6 diesel turbo available, at least until the short-lived Mercedes-Benz X-Class had its dash.
 The V6 provides 165kW (180kW on overboost) and 550Nm through an auto for a 3500kg towing capacity.
-The Canyon has further equipment flourishes such as 17-inch alloys, Bi-xenon headlights, special seat trim and Canyon decals.
+The Enduro has further equipment flourishes such as 17-inch Posadas alloys, rubber floor in the cabin, bi-xenon headlights, and special decals.

-Why it’s here: Value for a Ranger, good ute to drive, some nice additions
+Why it’s here: Great value, good ute to drive, some nice additions

 This the only ‘tricked-up’ Ranger on this list because Rangers are not cheap, and something like a Wildtrak brings the price straight up in the sixties.
 Available only as a special edition based on the Ranger XL 4×4 dual-cab ute, the Tradie gets the stalwart 3.2-litre five-cylinder turbo diesel engine mated to a six-speed auto.